 Trail Etiquette: Since this is a multi-use park (hiking, biking, horseback riding) it is important to follow proper trail etiquette in terms of who has the right of way.
 The concept is that bikers are fast and can stop and go easily so they let everything else have the right of way.
 Horses are big and unpredictable so they get the right of way.
 In short:

 - Hikers yield to Horses

 Dog Friendly: There were dogs everywhere!
-Big dogs, little dogs and everything in between.
+Big dogs, little dogs, and everything in between.
 The forest is very dog friendly in the sense of having great trails and lots of natural watering holes.
 Since this is a state park, all dogs are required to be on a leash.
-During our hike all dogs that we passed on the trails were on leash, however at the various falls we did see several off leash romping in the water.
+During our hike all dogs that we passed on the trails were on a leash, however, at the various waterfalls, we did see several off-leash romping in the water.
 I would not recommend this.
 Personally we keep our dogs on a leash at all times for their safety.
-Plus you could get hit with a hefty ticket from a park ranger if they see your dog off leash.
+Plus you could get hit with a hefty ticket from a park ranger if they see your dog off-leash.
 It’s also important to note that there are no poop bag stations, so come ready to pick it up and carry it out as there are also no garbage cans.